vu-it/macOS-web-help/_posts/2019-09-13-new-application-oxmetrics-8.markdown

 Oxmetrics 8 is available for all users running macOS 10.11 and higher.

-With Oxmetrics 8, you can leave behind the tedious work of formatting bibliographies, finding full text, and searching for references.
+OxMetrics is a family of software packages for the econometric and financial analysis of time series, forecasting, econometric model selection and for the statistical analysis of cross-sectional data and panel data.

 For more info, please visit the [Oxmetrics 8 product page](https://www.doornik.com/products.html#OxMetricsDesktop).